DIPlib/diplib/INSTALL_Windows.md

 involves a lot of manual labor.
 Fortunately, all these dependencies are optional, so feel free to skip this section.

-- Download the *ZLib* sources from here: https://zlib.net/.
-Build the static library as per instructions, and note where it ends up.
-If you intend to build a 64-bit version of *DIPlib* (recommended!) build a 64-bit version of *ZLib*.

-- Download the *LibTIFF* sources from here: http://www.simplesystems.org/libtiff/.
-Build the static library as per instructions, and note where it ends up.
-If you intend to build a 64-bit version of *DIPlib* (recommended!) build a 64-bit version of *LibTIFF*.

 - Download the *GLFW* binaries from here: http://www.glfw.org/download.html.
 If you intend to build a 64-bit version of *DIPlib* (recommended!) get the 64-bit version of *GLFW*.
 Extract the ZIP file and note the location.